 The PIANC (2015) data does not include sufficient information for ships with a length of less than 50 m (see Figure 4.5).
-Typically, deadweight tonnage information is not available for such small vessels, so the approach suggested above might not apply to small tugboats, which may also represent a large portion of ship traffic in harbor or bay areas.
+Typically, deadweight tonnage information is not available for such small vessels, so the approach suggested above might not apply to small tugboats, which usually have high engine powers to push or pull a barge.
+Tugboats may also represent a large portion of ship traffic in harbor or bay areas.
 To fill the data gap, we collected 110 samples of ship dimensions and engine power for tugboats smaller than 50 m from a tugboat database website, TugboatInformation.com (2021).
 The collected tugboat dataset indicates a positive correlation between installed engine power (P) and ship beam (B), which can be expressed as the exponential function regression shown in Equation 4.3 and Figure 4.7.
-Therefore, modelers may employ this approach when estimating the installed engine power (in hp) for such small-sized ships.
+Therefore, modelers may employ this approach when estimating the installed engine power (in hp) for such small-sized tugboats.

-$$P(hp) = 828.31 \times \exp(0.1587 \times B) \tag{4.3}$$
+$$P(hp) = 828.31 \times \exp(0.1587 \times B)$$ (4.3)